Oxyenyos/Certy.js/README.md

 Certy.js
 ========

-HTML5 Canvas based eCertificate creation tool
+Certy.js is a simple HTML5 Canvas based Javascript framework for eCertificate creation.

-Usigng certy.js you can create electronic certificates.

-Certy.js use HTML5 Canvas tag to imposrt a image, write text content to it and convert it to image files for download